-This deliverables outlines the Extended Software Development Workshop (ESDW) programme of E-CAM for the 2019/2020 calendar.
-In addition, it provides the most recent guidelines for the organisation of these types of events, including:
+This deliverables outlines E-CAM's Extended Software Development Workshop (ESDW) programme for 2020/2021.
+In addition, it provides the most recent guidelines for the organisation of these events, including:

-- 1. the scope of training at ESDW events - 2. the structure of ESDWs; - 3. the timeline for the organization of an ESDW; - 4. the E-CAM online training infrastructure; - 5. the role of E-CAM programmers at ESDW events; - 6. the concept of module in E-CAM (which is the ESDW contribution to E-CAM objectives) and its acceptance criteria.
+- 1. the scope of training at ESDW events - 2. the structure of ESDWs; - 3. the timeline for the organization of an ESDW; - 4. the capture of lectures at ESDWs; - 5. the role of the E-CAM online training infrastructure; - 6. the role of E-CAM programmers at ESDW events; - 7. the concept of a module in E-CAM and its acceptance criteria.

-The present document is an updated version of deliverable D5.3 [1] submitted in the beginning of 2018, on the guidelines for content, structure and output for our ESDWs.
-These guidelines are intended to be a living document which evolves to reflect experience gained in running the ESDWs and thus they are subject to further revision based on the outcomes of each year's activities, with this present document being the fourth iteration.
-This updated version of the guidelines, valid from April 2019 to March 2020, will help to ensure that the workshops run consistently across the scientific Work-Packages (WPs) and meet the quality standards for E-CAM software.
+The present document is an updated version of deliverable D5.4 [1] submitted in March 2019, on the guidelines for content, structure and output for our ESDWs.
+These guidelines are intended to be a living document which evolves to reflect experience gained in running the ESDWs and thus they are subject to further revision based on the outcomes of each year's activities, with the present document being the fifth, and last iteration.
+This updated version of the guidelines, valid from April 2020 to March 2021, will help to ensure that the workshops run consistently across the scientific Work Packages (WPs) and meet the quality standards for E-CAM software.